NVIDIA-Omniverse/OpenUSD-Code-Samples/README.md

 1. In a web browser, open `sphinx/_build/index.html`

 ## Have an Idea for a New Code Sample?
 Ideas for new code samples that could help other developers are always welcome.
-Please [create a new issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) requesting a new code sample and add the _new request_ label.
+Please [create a new issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) requesting a new code sample and put [New Request] at the end of your title.
 Someone from the NVIDIA team or OpenUSD community will pick it up.
 If you can contribute it yourself, even better!

 ## Find a Typo or an Error?
 Please let us know if you find any mistakes or non-working code samples.
 [File an issue](https://github.com/NVIDIA-Omniverse/OpenUSD-Code-Samples/issues) with a comment that this is a bug.